factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 FactStreamPosition and Lock-Management are automatically taken care of by the underlying `AbstractRedisManagedProjection`.

-As we decided for a [managed projection]({{< ref "managed-projection.md">}}), we extend the `AbstractRedisManagedProjection` class.
-The call to `super(...)` enables Factus to take care of transaction management and to automatically persist the Fact stream position and manage the locks.

-In contrast to non-transactional projections, when applying Facts to the redis datastructure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
-Instead, accessing and updating the state is carried out on a transaction derived datastructure (Map here) inside the handler methods.
+In contrast to non-transactional projections, when applying Facts to the Redis data-structure, the instance variable `userNames` cannot be used as this would violate the transactional semantics.
+Instead, accessing and updating the state is carried out on a transaction derived data-structure (`Map` here) inside the handler methods.

 ## Updating the projection
 ### Applying Events